Dane Shue Dane Shue

 Step Four: Timeline & Pricing

-Most commissioned pieces take six to ten weeks from sketch approval to final delivery.
+Most commissioned pieces take three to five weeks from sketch approval to final delivery.
 Rush timelines are sometimes possible for an additional fee, but I’d rather you build in the time and get the right painting than push the work and get a compromised one.
 Pricing depends on size, complexity, and whether you want additional features like silkscreen layering, diamond dust finish, or mixed-media collage elements.
-Most portraits fall between a few thousand dollars and the low five figures.
+Most portraits start at $1,500, with larger and more complex pieces priced from there.
 I’m always happy to give a quote based on what you have in mind — just reach out.

 Step Five: Delivery, Framing & Living With the Piece